raoul2000/yii2-workflow/guide/intro-workflow.md

 Can you guess what happens when the model is saved ?
 Well, that's when the *SimpleWorkflowBehavior* enter into action, but that's too late...
 The value of the `status` attribute is *correction* and the *real* status value stored internally by the behavior is NULL.
 From the
-*SimpleWorkflowBehavior* point of view, this post object is trying to enter into a workflow through the *correction* status and we know this is not permitted : bang !
+*SimpleWorkflowBehavior* point of view, this post object is trying to enter into a workflow through the *correction* status and we already know this is not permitted : bang !
 Same exception again !

 	Workflow Exception – raoul2000\workflow\base\WorkflowException
 	Not an initial status : PostWorkflow/published ("PostWorkflow/draft" expected)